If you're interested in marketing communications and like to keep abreast of new trends and developments, you could make a great digital marketer

 Income figures are intended as a guide only.

-Working hours are typically 37 to 40 hours a week although hours will increase during large scale marketing campaigns and project work.
+Working hours are typically 37 to 40 hours per week, although hours will increase during large-scale marketing campaigns and project work.

 Part-time work is available.
 Short-term contracts are also available, generally through recruitment agencies.

 What to expect